datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 annexed content to a variety of third party infrastructure, DataLad also has some build-in support for "exporting" data to other services.

+One example is the command :command:`export-archive`.
+Running this command would produce a ``.tar.gz`` file with the content of your dataset, which you could later upload to any data hosting portal manually.
+This moves data out of version control and decentralized tracking, and essentially "throws it over the wall".
+This means, while your data (also the annexed data) will be available for download from where you share it, none of the special features a DataLad dataset provides will be available, such as its history or configurations.

-One example is the command :command:`export-to-figshare`.
+Another example is :command:`export-to-figshare`.
 Running this command allows you to publish the dataset to `Figshare <https://figshare.com/>`_.
-The main difference is that this moves data out of version control and decentralized tracking, and essentially "throws it over the wall".
-This means, while your data (also the annexed data) will be available for download on Figshare, none of the special features a DataLad dataset provides will be available, such as its history or configurations.
+As the :command:`export-archive` is used by it to prepare content for upload to Figshare, annexed files also will be annotated as available from the archive on Figshare using ``datalad-archive`` special remote.
+As a result, if you publish your Figshare dataset and share your DataLad dataset on GitHub, users will still be able to fetch content from the tarball shared on Figshare via DataLad.

 .. rubric:: Footnotes